 An entity is an equipped with measurements in real scenarios.
 In IoTDB, all measurements should have their corresponding entities.

 A group of entities.
-Users can create any prefix path as a database.
+Users can set any prefix path as a storage group.
 Provided that there are four timeseries

 root.ln.wf02.wt02.status, two devices

 root.ln may belong to the same owner or the same manufacturer, so d1 and d2 are closely related.
 At this point, the prefix path root.vehicle can be designated as a storage group, which will enable IoTDB to store all devices under it in the same folder.
 Newly added devices under